meg-gutshall/meg-gutshall.github.io/_posts/2019-03-12-creating_rxeactions.markdown

 ### Delay

 I had a really difficult time starting this project.
 I think it was a combination of a few things.
-The last three labs in Flatiron's Sinatra section of the curriculum-[Playlister](https://github.com/meg-gutshall/playlister-sinatra-v-000), [NYC Landmarks](https://github.com/meg-gutshall/nyc-sinatra-v-000), and [Fwitter](https://github.com/meg-gutshall/sinatra-fwitter-group-project-v-000)-were just _ridiculously_ hard.
+The last three labs in Flatiron's Sinatra section of the curriculum—[Playlister](https://github.com/meg-gutshall/playlister-sinatra-v-000), [NYC Landmarks](https://github.com/meg-gutshall/nyc-sinatra-v-000), and [Fwitter](https://github.com/meg-gutshall/sinatra-fwitter-group-project-v-000)—were just _ridiculously_ hard.
 I got totally burnt out from them so by the time I finished those I was mentally exhausted.
 Also after I finished Fwitter, I didn't get an email from the project lead for another four days!
 When I asked him about it, he told me about the process the project leads have to go through to see which students are at the project and it's just really jacked up.
 Flatiron School's logistics and operations department needs to get their shit together.
-They're churning out these excellent programmers–why are they not having them build out solutions for their own use as well?
+They're churning out these excellent programmers—why are they not having them build out solutions for their own use as well?
 It just doesn't make any sense to me why they are using sub-par third-party tools when former students can make them exactly what they need.
 Okay, rant over.

 ### Design